michael-basil/michael-basil.github.io/parenting.md

 1. Summer Break: overnights for up to two weekday blocks
     * Sunday through Thursday
     * Not to conflict with birthdays
-    * Optional at Mother's discretion
+    * Optional at Father's discretion
 1. Winter Break: overnights split in half
     * First choice deferred to Mother
 1. Spring Break: overnights split in half